-By default, conda and all packages it installs, including Anaconda, are installed locally with a user-specific configuration.
+By default, conda and all of the packages it installs are installed locally with a user-specific configuration.
 Administrative privileges are not required, and no upstream files or other users are affected by the installation.

 You can make conda and any number of packages available to a group of one or more users, while preventing these users from installing unwanted packages with conda:

 Install conda and the allowed packages, if any, in a location that is under administrator control and accessible to users.

 Create a .condarc system configuration file in the root directory of the installation.
 This system-level configuration file will override any user-level configuration files installed by the user.